 Thanks a lot for your opinion/advice.
 It certainly helps in bringing clarity.

 I think the most obvious difference is that a young guy without a family, fresh and uncritically enthusiastic, is likely to spend more time in the lab and be fanatic about doing the research.
-(I am not saying it is the right way to live your life, often more than five years – and people burn out if they do nothing else but their project – its just that most professors are focused on advancing their own careers rather than making the grad school experience pleasant.
+(I am not saying it is the right way to live your life, often more than five years – and people burn out if they do nothing else but their project – its just that most professors are focused on advancing their own careers rather than making the grad school experience good.
 If the student is an ambitious workaholic, the prof is only going to encourage it; its like a beekeeper living off the honey – so no matter how pleasant he seems to you, the foremost thing on his mind is what you can do for him to make him more famous.
 The main difference between good and bad advisors is in what they give you back in return, whether they help you with your career after you graduate.)

 In your case, the questions that will most likely come up are – does he have an additional experience that can make him more productive and self-sufficient in the lab, and a publication record that proves it?
 Where is his wife and kids, and are they likely to be a distraction in his work on the research project?